AbdulRehmani2/React/Week-2/Props.md

    Prop types act as documentation, clearly stating what data a component expects and how it should be used.
 - **Maintainability**:
   Prop types make code easier to understand and maintain, especially for larger projects with many components.

-There are two ways to define prop types:

 ## Using PropTypes:
 The PropTypes object provides various methods for defining prop types.
 Common methods include: